 You want to lightly coat the skewers in the batter.
 If you overcoat, it will be heavy to eat and quite filling.
 Also, you want to start with the vegetables as they are more delicate in flavour and will not leak into the oil.
 As a result, the oil stay clean and helps to cleanly deep fry each skewer, retaining its pure flavour.

-Where to Enjoy Kushikatsu
+Where to enjoy Kushikatsu in Osaka

 This is one of the most famous chains for eating kushikatsu.
 The original store is in Daruma area in Osaka, however there are several stores across the city.
 At Daruma, you can enjoy a whole variety of ingredients for different cuts of meat from wagyu to offal, to even deep fried cheese!
 Everything is fried to order and at the restaurant I went to, you could watch everything the chefs were doing, right in front of you!
 The batter if light and crispy, so you can keep on eating and eating.
 The skewers are priced from 120 yen to 350 yen.